 Stationery / Signage: Lisa from Fox and Hart made our wedding day signage, we made our invitations and place settings online at Paperlust using the Pantone template.
 Lisa was fantastic as we contacted her at pretty short notice, and she created exactly what we wanted.

 Entertainment: Brentwood played for our ceremony and the dinner part of our reception.
 We kicked off our dance floor with Clint Hargreave from On Point Entertainment, who kept our dance floor going all night!
 It literally did not stop.

 Transport: I drove in the car with my stepdad, Mum and brother.
 My wonderful bridesmaid’s partners drove them in two cars, Jonny and the groomsmen drove themselves.

 Décor: We wanted to create a warm and intimate space in the barn for our ceremony.
 Brown bentwood chairs ended with pillar candles in glass vases, and were surrounded by scattered leaves.
 We were married in front of the barn doors, which Youki adorned with flowers and greenery fitting our cream, coffee and green color scheme.

-Our lounge area and other decorative bits and bobs hired from Good Day Rentals, the lounge area was a great spot to sit and watch the wedding festivities unfold before our eyes and included an amazing gold velvet lounge, armchair and drinks trolley.
+Our lounge area and other decorative bits and bobs hired from Good Day Club, the lounge area was a great spot to sit and watch the wedding festivities unfold before our eyes and included an amazing gold velvet lounge, armchair and drinks trolley.
 The brass candlesticks decorating the tables, and crystal and glass cake stands were hired from the lovely ladies at Betty May Vintage, who went out of their way to get them to Kate’s warehouse in time to be transported for the day.

 As a tribute to both our families, we had black and white photographs of our parents, grandparents and great grandparents on their wedding days placed throughout our reception.